popperized/swc-lesson-v1.x/_episodes/02-getting-started.md

 questions:
 - "How can I automate a scientific exploration pipeline?"
 objectives:
-- "Intro to Popper Pipelines."
+- "Introduce reader to the concept of Popper pipelines."
 keypoints:
-- "First key point."
+- 'The `popper` command line interface allows convenient creation of “popperized” pipelines with scaffolding that can be tested from the beginning.'
+- 'Popper pipelines can be shared via github (or similar services)'
 ---

 We first need to install the CLI tool by following [these